mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

            - Figure 2 demonstrate goal for OSR

 ## 2019 and Earlier
+1. Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ... & Hadsell, R. (2017).
+Overcoming catastrophic forgetting in neural networks. *Proceedings of the national academy of sciences*, *114*(13), 3521-3526.

+     - Elastic Weight consolidation (EWC): Figure 2 as explanation
+     - Equation three is all we need: Fisher information matrix regularization.

 1. Lee, K., Lee, K., Lee, H., & Shin, J. (2018).
 A simple unified framework for detecting out-of-distribution samples and adversarial attacks. *Advances in neural information processing systems*, *31*.

      - softmax classifier are known to produce highly overconfident posterior distributions even for such abnormal samples